A jerry-built website

 * the Department of Energy confiscated our incandescent light bulbs.

-* the Internal Revenue Service is suppressing our sales by giving our customer list to our competitors.
+* a woman named Lois in the Internal Revenue Service is suppressing our sales by giving our customer list to our competitors.

 * the Justice Department has tapped our phones - identifying and threatening our customers.

 * the Environmental Protection Agency claims our pet gold fish has contaminated the Chesapeake Bay.